Eastover–Addison Road Line: Better Bus Redesign

 During WMATA's Revised Draft Visionary Network, WMATA retained the Route MD147 proposal and renamed it to Route P60 and extended the route to Naylor Road station via Silver Hill Road, Iverson Street, Colebrooke Drive, and Branch Avenue, incorporating parts of Route H12.
 The proposed Route MD148 was also retained and was merged with the proposed Route MD265 and renamed to Route P93.
 The new proposed P93 would operate on the proposed MD148 portion between Suitland station and Eastover Shopping Center via Silver Hill Road, Iverson Street, Iverson Place, Wheeler Road, Forest Hill Apartments, Southern Avenue SE, Southern Avenue station, Southview Drive, Iverson Street, Owens Road, Kennebec Street, Deal Drive, and Audrey Lane.
 Then Route P93 would operate via the proposed MD265 routing to National Harbor via Livingston Road, Oxon Hill Park & Ride, Monument Avenue, MGM National Harbor, National Harbor Boulevard, and St. George Boulevard.

 Before WMATA released the 2025 Proposed Network, WMATA dropped the P60 proposal to Naylor Road and instead incorporated it into the proposed Route P83, which would have been operated by TheBus.
 The P60 and P93 were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, the proposed Route P93 was changed to only operate up to Birchwood City via Birchwood Drive, Galloway Drive, and Helmont Drive, with the portion between Suitland station and the intersection of Livingston Road & Birchwood Drive remaining the same.
 A new Route P94 was proposed to operate alongside the P93 between Suitland station and National Harbor via the original proposed P93.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network.